 The Employer and the Union will share the cost of printing this Agreement, including Braille and large-print copies.
+Printed Agreements (excluding Braille)

-The Agreement will be printed by union printers, on recycled paper and carry a union label.
+will not include salary schedules and will be printed by union printers, on recycled paper and carry a union label.
 The Employer will provide all current and new employees with one (1) copy of the Agreement.